 I began reading everything I could find by Gatto.
 His writing has changed the way I look at the world of teaching and learning.

-Now, 15 years later, I have the great pleasure of sharing an audio interview I did with John Gatto.
+Now, 15 years later, I have the great pleasure of sharing an audio interview I did with John Taylor Gatto.
 I interviewed him today and I found him to be a generous and gracious man.
 And did I mention he is brilliant?
-I love the way he uses the English language - - I think you'll enjoy hearing him speak to.
+I love the way he uses the English language - - I think you'll enjoy hearing him speak as well.